Cooperatives Europe: History

-Cooperatives Europe was established on 7 March 2006 as a nonprofit organization under Belgian law (ASBL),.
-The first General Assembly took place in Manchester, on 11 November 2006, where Pauline Green and Etienne Pflimlin were elected co-presidents.
+The office was established on 7 March 2006 as a nonprofit organization under Belgian law (ASBL).

-Since 2012, Cooperatives Europe recognized as a Civil Society Organization, and takes part in the Policy Forum on Development, organized by the European Commission’s DG DevCo.
-Cooperatives Europe has organized several seminars on international cooperation such as the event Cooperatives and Sustainable Development: Challenges for the Post-2015 Agenda, co-organized with CoopBuro in Brussels, among others.
+Since 2012, Cooperatives Europe has been recognized as a Civil Society Organization and takes part in the Policy Forum on Development, organized by the European Commission's DG DevCo.
+Cooperatives Europe has organized several seminars on international cooperation, such as the event Cooperatives and Sustainable Development: Challenges for the Post-2015 Agenda, co-organized with CoopBuro in Brussels, among others.

-Cooperatives Europe is one of the partners within the European Year for Development (EYD2015), EU’s first ever thematic year dedicated to international development cooperation.
-The year 2015 is designated as the European Year for Development, focusing on the European Union's external actions and its role in international development.
-For development organisations all over Europe it is an unparalleled opportunity to showcase Europe's commitment to eradicating poverty worldwide and to inspire more Europeans to get engaged and involved in development.
-2015 is also the year in which the Millennium Development Goals that the world agreed to reach in 2000, and in which the international community will agree on the future global framework for poverty eradication and sustainable development.
+Cooperatives Europe was one of the partners within the European Year for Development (EYD2015).